-As expected, the VaR at the 99% confidence level reveals some of the smallest values in the sub periods that were very volatile and affected those in the long position.
-Take for example sub period 26 of the S&P500 index.
-The 2011 terrorist attack on the United States of America had a greater effect on individuals in a long position at that time than those in the short (maxima).
+The VaR at the 99% confidence level reveals some of the smallest values in the sub periods that were very volatile and affected those in the long position.
+Take for example sub period 17 of the Nikkei225 index.
+The VaR results were 2.6% and 2.8% given the GEV and GL distributions respectively.
+As previously mentioned, this sub period is related to the 2011 Japanese earthquake.
 Individuals therefore with a short position in stock were less exposed to risks.

-Also, we notice that the observed VaR for the entire periods did not exceed the average sub period VaR for all three indexes.
+Also, we notice that the observed VaR for the entire periods did not exceed the average sub period VaR.
 This reveals the true purpose of our research as we can conclude that the VaR estimates can be greatly underestimated depending on the length of the sub periods.
 The same conclusion holds when we compare the VaR results across the two different distributions.
 We generally observe that the distribution which provided the better fit gave a better VaR estimate than the other.